Balance of payments, UK: January to March 2026

 Data collection changes

-Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.
-HM Revenue and Customs (HMRC) implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
-We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes, however, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.
+Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU have changed.
+HMRC implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
+We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
+However, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
 Our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article provides more detail.

-The International Passenger Survey (IPS), which is the source of travel services estimates (accounting for approximately 8% of total trade), is being transformed under ONS's Travel and Tourism project, and travel services estimates have been forecast since Quarter 1 2024.
-In the September 2025 Quarterly national accounts and Balance of payments, we will update Quarters 1 and 2 2024 to be based on survey data, while for later periods estimates will be forecast during the period of the Travel and Tourism transformation.
+The International Passenger Survey (IPS), which is the source of travel services estimates, accounting for approximately 8% of total trade, is being transformed under our travel and tourism project.
+The travel services estimates have been forecast since Quarter 3 2024 and will be forecast during travel and tourism transformation.

 Quality and methodology